Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.md

 ### Migration logs errors and warnings

 If there are log messages during the migration or during `zodbverify`, that does not necessarily mean the migration did not work, or that your database is broken.
-For example, if you migrated from Plone 4 to Plone 5, and then from Archetypes to Dexterity, it is very likely that items in the database cannot be loaded, because packages such as `Products.Archetypes`, `plone.app.blob`, or `plone.app.imaging` are not available.
+For example, if you migrated from Plone 4 to Plone 5, and then from Archetypes to Dexterity, it's very likely that items in the database cannot be loaded, because packages such as `Products.Archetypes`, `plone.app.blob`, or `plone.app.imaging` are not available.
 These items most likely remain, and were not removed properly and are not used.
 If your site otherwise works fine, you can choose to ignore these issues.